MicrosoftDocs/security/zero-trust/visibility-automation-orchestration.md

 Security Operation Centers often deploy a combination of SIEM and SOAR technologies to collect, detect, investigate, and respond to threats.
 Microsoft offers Azure Sentinel as its SIEM-as-a-service offering.
 Azure Sentinel ingests all Microsoft Azure Threat Protection (Azure ATP) and third-party data.

-Microsoft Threat Protection (MTP), a key feed into Azure Sentinel, provides a unified enterprise defense suite that brings context-aware protection, detection, and response across all Microsoft 365 components.
+Microsoft 365 Defender, a key feed into Azure Sentinel, provides a unified enterprise defense suite that brings context-aware protection, detection, and response across all Microsoft 365 components.
 By being context- aware and coordinated, customers using Microsoft 365 can gain visibility and protection across endpoints, collaboration tools, identities, and applications.

 It is through this hierarchy that we enable our customers to maximize their focus.
-Though context-awareness and automated remediation, MTP can detect and stop many threats without adding additional alert-fatigue to already overloaded SOC personnel.
-Advanced hunting inside of MTP brings that context to the hunt to focus on many key attack points.
+Though context-awareness and automated remediation, Microsoft 365 Defender can detect and stop many threats without adding additional alert-fatigue to already overloaded SOC personnel.
+Advanced hunting inside of Microsoft 365 Defender brings that context to the hunt to focus on many key attack points.
 And hunting and orchestration across the entire ecosystem through Azure Sentinel provides the ability to gain the right visibility into all aspects of a heterogeneous environment, all while minimizing the cognitive overload of the operator.

 ## Visibility, automation, and orchestration Zero Trust deployment objectives